LuxMiranda/luxmiranda.github.io/f_cv.md

         <tr>
             <td>Summer 2018</td>
             <td><strong>NASA Space Grant Consortium Fellow.</strong> Awarded a 1,600 USD <a href="http://www.utahspacegrant.com/about/"><strong>NASA space grant fellowship</strong></a> to continue work on a CubeSat mission as the software team leader for the USU Get Away Special Microgravity Research team.
 Managed a team of ten other programmers.
 Wrote software for a prototype platform that successfully served over a dozen high-altitude balloon flights.
-The project (<a href="https://en.wikipedia.org/wiki/GASPACS"><strong>GASPACS</strong></a>) was successfully launched to the International Space Station as part of the <a href="https://en.wikipedia.org/wiki/SpaceX%5FCRS-24"><strong>SpaceX CRS-24</strong></a> mission and deployed into low Earth orbit on 26 January 2022.</td>
+The project (<a href="https://en.wikipedia.org/wiki/GASPACS"><strong>GASPACS</strong></a>) was the world's first CubeSat developed entirely by undergraduate students.
+It successfully served its mission after being launched to the International Space Station as part of the <a href="https://en.wikipedia.org/wiki/SpaceX%5FCRS-24"><strong>SpaceX CRS-24</strong></a> mission and deployed into low Earth orbit on 26 January 2022.</td>
         </tr>